TambourineReindeer/open-iw/utils/reverse-engineering.md

  - LBM [Interleaved Bitmap] (image file) - Internally these are stored as ".bin"
  - MOD [ProTracker module] (music file)
  - LST - List of all files included in the executable
+ - CFG - Text document the executable reads and writes from for game configuration
+ - SAV - Inner Worlds save file format; this and the configuration file are the only files that the executable writes out to

 File format guesses:

 - ITF [SAPScript Interchange Text Format] (text file)
-- MMP [Truevision Bravado Board Video Output format] (animation format) - There is very little documentation of the format but IW may use this as a video format for whatever reason (this is the only reasonably fitting format found on the internet)
+- MMP [Truevision Bravado Board Video Output format] (animation format) - There is very little documentation of the format but IW may use this as a video format for whatever reason (this is the only reasonably fitting format found on the internet so far)
 - REC [?] - Appears to be an audio format associated with the MMP files it includes the same file name as the .mmp; however this could also be the video format and the MMP is the audio
 - MAP [internal map/level format]
 - EOL - "End of level" - its specific purpose is currently unknown